litespeedtech/lscache_wp/litespeed-cache/readme.txt

 == Changelog ==

+= 2.6.0.1 - Sep 24 2018 =
+* 🔥🐞: Fixed an issue in responsive placeholder generation where redundant history data was being saved and using a lot of space.

 = 2.6 - Sep 22 2018 =
 * <strong>Vary</strong>: Moved `litespeed_cache_api_vary` hook outside of OLS condition for .htaccess generation.